 For band combinations including operating bands without uplink band (as noted in Table 5.5-1), the requirements are specified in Table 7.3.1A-0d and for any uplink band with uplink configuration specified in Table 7.3.1-2.
+These requirements also apply to any higher order CA or DC combination containing one of the exception combinations in this clause as subset.